texta-tk/texta-tk.github.io/source/searcher.rst

 	  *Facts aggregation*

 By creating a set of saved searches, we can visualize the time distribution of multiple subsets at once.
-For example, if we have a news articles datasets, we might want to know often different politicans are mentioned in the news in different time periods (see :numref:`saved_searches_aggre`).
+For example, if we have a news articles datasets, we might want to know how often different politicians were mentioned in the news in different time periods (see :numref:`saved_searches_aggre`).

 .. _saved_searches_aggre:
 .. figure:: images/searcher/saved_searches_aggre.png